voxmedia/data-projects/verge-drones-over-america/readme.md

 # F.A.A. approved commercial drone permits

+## NOTE: The last and final update to the database was Dec.
+31, 2015.

 This folder contains a CSV of all companies that have been granted a [333 exemption](https://www.faa.gov/uas/legislative_programs/section_333/) from the Federal Aviation Administration, which permits commercial drone operations in the U.S.

 Accompanying story on [The Verge](http://www.theverge.com/2015/7/7/8883821/drone-search-engine-faa-approved-commercial-333-exemptions) has an app to search this dataset.